nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 ## Setting up the environment

-Set the varibles that point to your local copy of the astrobee main repository and to the astrobee android repository, for example, as:
+Set the variables that point to your local copy of the astrobee main repository and to the astrobee android repository, for example, as:

     export SOURCE_PATH=$HOME/astrobee